-We have collaborated with dancers, composers, visual artists, scientists, and filmmakers including Anna Marie Shogren, Justin Jones, Dolo McComb, Emmett Ramstad, Zeena Parkins, Doug Aitken, and Fritz Haeg.
+We have collaborate with dancers, composers, visual artists, scientists, and filmmakers including Anna Marie Shogren, Justin Jones, Emmett Ramstad, Zeena Parkins, Bryce Beverlin II, Fritz Haeg, Margit Galanter, Shanai Mattieson, Carl Christian Lange, Hijack amongst others.

 Our programming includes performances, installations, films, workshops, talks, and curatorial projects.
 We are invested in an art making practice that holds itself to a high international standard and participates in a global exchange of ideas.
 Projects include Vital Matters Dance Festival for Minneapolis, SEEDS Festival, City Art Collaboratory, Kinesthetic Kinos amongst others.